Robust Sparse Mean Estimation via Sum of Squares: Introduction

 \subsection{Prior and Related Work}

-After the early works~\cite{DKKLMS16,LaiRV16}, the field of algorithmic robust statistics has seen a plethora of research activity.
-Focusing on the dense setting, prior work has obtained computationally-efficient algorithms for a variety of problems, including mean estimation~\cite{DKK+17, ChengDR18, DepLec19,DHL19,DiaKP20}, covariance and higher moment estimation~\cite{DKKLMS16, kothari2017outlier,CDGW19}, linear regression~\cite{KlivansKM18,DKS19-lr,PenJL20,BakPra21}, {learning with a majority of outliers and} clustering mixture models~\cite{KStein17,HopkinsL18,DKS18-list, DHKS20, BakshiDHKKK20, LM20,BDJKKV20, DiakonikolasKK20, DiakonikolasKKL21, DKKLT21}, and stochastic convex optimization~\cite{PraSBR20,DiakonikolasKKLSS2018sever}.
-We remark that some of these algorithms also leverage the SoS method.
+After the early works of \cite{DKKLMS16,LaiRV16}, the field of high-dimensional algorithmic robust statistics has seen a plethora of research activity.
+Focusing on the dense setting, the prior work has obtained computationally-efficient and sample-efficient algorithms for a variety of problems: mean estimation~\cite{DKK+17,DepLec19,DHL19,DiaKP20}, covariance and higher moment estimation~\cite{kothari2017outlier,CDGW19}, linear regression~\cite{KlivansKM18,DKS19-lr,PenJL20,BakPra21}, mixture models~\cite{KStein17,HopkinsL18,DKS18-list,LM20,BDJKKV20}, and stochastic convex optimization~\cite{PraSBR20,DiakonikolasKKLSS2018sever}.
+We remark that a subset of these algorithms also rely on SoS algorithms.

 Finally, we discuss results that leverage sparsity to improve sample complexity for computationally-efficient algorithms. \cite{BDLS17} presented the first computationally-efficient algorithms for a range of sparse estimation tasks including mean estimation.
 However, their estimation algorithm crucially relies on the fact that the inlier distribution is Gaussian with identity covariance.
 As opposed to the convex programming approach of \cite{BDLS17}, \cite{DKKPS19-sparse} proposed a spectral algorithm for sparse robust mean estimation of identity-covariance Gaussians.
 Recently, \cite{CDKGS21-sparse} proposed a non-convex formulation and showed that any approximate stationary point (that can be obtained by efficient first-order algorithms) suffices.
 We reiterate that none of these algorithms give $o(\sqrt{\eps})$ error when the covariance of the inliers is unknown.